When Paul and I were visiting the island of Malta, in our plans was also to see the island of Gozo.

 Getting The Bus To The Gozo Ferry

-So, on our first trip to Gozo, Max and I were staying in Sliema.
+So, on our first trip to Gozo, Paul and I were staying in Sliema.
 And, Sliema is a convenient place in Malta to get a range of buses to tour around Malta.

 Plus, Sliema is a handy location… if you’re planning on getting ferries to visit the surrounding islands and beyond.
 And, it’s close to many shops, restaurants, bars and conveniences.